tejuscs/ADBD-Labs/adb-prov-vmc/adb-prov-vmc.md

 # Provisioning an Autonomous VM Cluster on Exadata Cloud@Customer

 ## Introduction
-Oracle Autonomous Database on Oracle Exadata Cloud@Customer provides the benefits of a self-driving, self-securing, and self-repairing database management system, bringing it closer to your applications on-premises while deployed securely behind your firewall.
-Setting up and using Autonomous databases on your Exadata Cloud@Customer consists of two steps
+Oracle Autonomous AI Database on Oracle Exadata Cloud@Customer provides the benefits of a self-driving, self-securing, and self-repairing database management system, bringing it closer to your applications on-premises while deployed securely behind your firewall.
+Setting up and using Autonomous AI Databases on your Exadata Cloud@Customer consists of two steps

 1. **Provision an Exadata Infrastructure**